hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600751v1-alignment-revisited-are-large-language-models-consistent-in-stated-a.md

 ---
 layout: default
-title: Alignment Revisited: Are Large Language Models Consistent in Stated and Revealed Preferences?
+title: "Alignment Revisited: Are Large Language Models Consistent in Stated and Revealed Preferences?"
 ---

 # Alignment Revisited: Are Large Language Models Consistent in Stated and Revealed Preferences?